 Most of the customers are now looking only for fully integrated POS solutions that manage everything from online ordering to detailed financial reporting.
 A full-featured cloud-based POS system has the potential to support components of a business that would normally be served by four or five different vendors.
 Advanced SaaS systems also feature Customer relationship manager (CRM) for restaurants solutions that allow restaurateurs to use historical customer data in loyalty programs, online ordering, and email marketing.

 The data can be accessed, edited from anywhere with the internet as SaaS POS systems store data in the cloud.
-In the POS system, the manager needs to be on site to make changes to the data like the menu, to check employee logins, food supplies status.
+In the POS system, the manager needs to be on site to make changes to the data like the menu, to check employee logins, and food business status.
 The managers can view data in real-time because the data is stored online.

 Most legacy POS systems require additional labor and time for software updates.
 The legacy systems are to be updated manually, so the POS software is only upgraded once a year.
 SaaS POS systems are centrally hosted, so the provider updates remotely.
 The bug fixes and new updates happen much frequently with cloud-based POS software than with client-server systems.